 - Selling Costs: Includes commissions, closing costs, and holding costs.

-- Minimum Profit: A reasonable profit margin that makes the deal worthwhile.
+- Minimum Profit: A reasonable profit margin that makes the deal worthwhile to us that maintains a buffer for any unforeseeable expenses during the project.

 This approach ensures fairness while balancing the seller’s needs with the buyer’s business model.